localnerve/wpspa/README.md

 #### Performance prior to Zepto
 + Here is the old 3G [performance](http://www.webpagetest.org/result/131021_6S_45Z/) prior to converting to Zepto (~20% network performance improvement)
-+ Note there was a 64K size difference in the app bundle, which equates to a parse time savings of ~64ms at 1k=1ms.
++ Note there was a 64K size difference in the app bundle, which equates to a parse-time savings of ~64ms at 1k=1ms.

 #### Demonstrated Learning
 + Demonstrate optimized build procedure for development and SEO